Choumingzhao/hosts/README.md

 2. [AD hosts](https://github.com/vokins/yhosts)

 ## How to quickly generate my hosts
-After clone Steven Black's repo, you can add AD hosts and your own personal entries to the file `blacklist` and just run the commands in the README.
+After clone Steven Black's repo, you can add AD hosts and your own personal entries to the file `blacklist` and just follow the commands in the README.